scalacenter/scala-3-migration-guide/docs/compatibility.md

 ---
 id: compatibility
-title: Compatibility reference
+title: Compatibility Reference
 ---
 Scala 3 is a game changer in terms of compatibility in the Scala ecosystem that will greatly improve the day-to-day experience of the Scala programmers, starting from the migration.

 In this page you will learn about the compatibility between Scala 2.13 and Scala 3.0 at different levels of the program lifetime.
 You will then find how these levels of compatibility can be exploited in concrete examples of dependencies between Scala 2 and Scala 3.

-## Compatibility at the Language Level
+## Language Level

 A large subset of the Scala 2.13 language is still compatible in Scala 3.
 Not all of it though, some constructs have been simplified, restricted or dropped altogether.
 However those decisions were made for good reasons and by taking care that a good workaround is possible.

 In general there is a straightforward cross-compiling solution for every incompatibility, so that the migration from Scala 2 to Scala 3 is easy and smooth.
-You can find a corpus of incompatibilities associated with their solutions in the [`incompat/`](../incompat/) folder.
+You can find a corpus of incompatibilities associated with their solutions in the [Github repository](https://github.com/scalacenter/scala-3-migration-guide/tree/master/incompat).

 There is an exception though, which is the new metaprogramming framework that replaces the Scala 2 experimental macros.
 Further explanations are given down below.